Intro to Practical Aryan Spirituality Part II of IV – क्षत्रिय

 His ‘teacher’ did him a great disservice, because he was so unused to an actual opponent that he kept exclaiming that I was hitting “too hard” and that I was “crazy” for actually being a danger to this braggart.
 Like someone drowning, he looked for rescue instead of resolving to fight even to defeat.
 And I did not even have to defeat him.
 This person surrendered the match.

-The judges were just as stunned as I was – perhaps more so through greater experience of fighting – because this turned out to have all taken place in less than sixty seconds.
-This “blue belt” had not suffered any genuinely serious injury, had not hit me more than an accidental glance, and had not even tried!
+Everyone else was just as stunned as I was – perhaps more so through greater experience of fighting – because this turned out to have all taken place in less than sixty seconds.
+This “fighter” had not suffered any genuinely serious injury, had not hit me more than an accidental glance, and had not even tried!
 He was simply too scared of being hit.
-At this point in my fledgling career I didn’t even know whether I could truly count my first tournament match as a real victory!
+At this point in my fledgling career I didn’t even know whether I could truly count such an encounter as a real victory!
 But the lesson of my almost-one-minute opponent’s before-he-even-started defeat has stayed with me from then on.

 II.
 Truly, there is no fear half so crippling as the fear of the unknown.